satvik-dixit/explainability_SER/README.md

 3. ``` pip install -r requirements.txt ``` <TODO @satvik: add a _requirements.txt_ file>

-4. Explore the Jupyter notebook ```Explainability_SER.ipynb``` for a detailed tutorial on the experiments described in the paper.
+4. Explore the Jupyter notebook ```SER_explainability_tutorial.ipynb``` for a detailed tutorial on the experiments described in the paper.

 ## Citation
 Hopefully, a paper will be published soon :)